 It’s on the day I forget to buy toilet cleaner in town.

-And I choose to smile instead of hyperventilate, to keep breathing and believing, and that’s the day I drive home past the cows and the stone houses and hear it playing quiet in the background on the way home and it’s a bit ironic that I have to turn it up to hear the words:
+And I choose to smile — okay, so it was a ridiculously thin smile — but hey, better than a thin smile instead of hyperventilating, to keep breathing and believing, and that’s the day I drive home past the cows and the stone houses and hear it playing quiet in the background on the pickup truck’s radio and it’s a bit ironic that I have to turn it up to hear the words:

 But, in this world of sin,